chvikas/Book-Recommendation-System/README.md

   * [Overview](#overview)
   * [Technologies Used](#technologies-used)

-This project is aimed at recommend a book to a user on his preference.
+This project is aimed at recommending a book based on user preference.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)